 we obtain the following dissipation number \begin{eBox} \be \lambda^{\text{non-loc.}}_1|_{s=\ell} = \frac{8\pi (\ell+s)!}{(2\ell+1)!!((2\ell-1)!!)^2 2^{2\ell+1}\ell!} r_s^{2\ell+1} \,. \ee \end{eBox}

-Alternatively, the dissipation number can be read off from the 1-point function of the external field computed within the Schwinger-Keldysh formalism.
+Alternatively, the dissipation number can be read off from the one-point function of the external field computed within the Schwinger-Keldysh formalism.
 To that end, we compute the in-in effective action $\Gamma_{\rm eff}^{\rm in-in}$ defined through

-where $\boldsymbol{x_1},\boldsymbol{x}_2$ are the worldline coordinates and the subscripts $1,2$ denote forward and backward indices in the closed time path (CTP) (we follow the notation of \cite{Galley:2009px}).
+where $\boldsymbol{x_1}$ and $\boldsymbol{x}_2$ are the worldline coordinates and the subscripts $1,2$ denote forward and backward indices in the closed time path (CTP) (we follow the notation of \cite{Galley:2009px}).
 The path integral here is done over two copies of the $X$ field.
 All field satisfy the boundary condition $X_1 = X_2$, $F_1 = F_2$, and $\boldsymbol{x_1}=\boldsymbol{x_2}=\boldsymbol{x_0}$ at the final time slice $t=+\infty$ and the vacuum boundary condition at the initial time slice $t=-\infty$.
 We also use our freedom to choose $\boldsymbol{x_0}$ and place the BH at the origin.
 It is convenient to work in the Keldysh representation~\cite{keldysh1965diagram},